alphagov/paas-tech-docs/source/documentation/deploying_apps/index.md

 ## Secure and non-secure requests

-Requests could be made to the non-secure `http://` protocol due to:
+Requests could be made to an app's public route over the non-secure `http://` protocol due to:

  * misconfiguration of an app that allows non-encrypted traffic through
  * a service linking to the HTTP version of a page by mistake

-In this situation, any requests made to the `http://` protocol will be automatically redirected to the base HTTPS version of that URL.
+Any requests made to a public app route over the `http://` protocol will be automatically redirected to the base `https://` version of that URL.
 The original query path and query parameters will be removed.
 This prevents a site from repeatedly redirecting back to the HTTP protocol without the user noticing.